-After a comfortable 2.5 hour bus journey from Seoul I arrived late-morning at the nondescript Express Bus Terminal in Sokcho and immediately caught a local bus (No. 7 or 7-1) to the entrance of the National Park, 20 minutes away.
-The park has a variety of routes which are well-marked and a visitors center with plenty of information.
+After a comfortable 2.5-hour bus journey from Seoul, I arrived late morning at the nondescript Express Bus Terminal in Sokcho and immediately caught a local bus (No. 7 or 7-1) to the entrance of the National Park, 20 minutes away.
+The park has a variety of routes which are well-marked and a visitors centre with plenty of information.

-Along the hiking path I choose there were a number of temples perched on the valley sides with spectacular views of the surrounding mountains.
+Along the hiking path, I choose there were a number of temples perched on the valley sides with spectacular views of the surrounding mountains.
 They were reminiscent of Beomeosa Temple in Busan.
-From bustling urban megalopolis to zen-like tranquility, when coming from a city like Seoul, the contrast couldn’t be much bigger.
+From bustling urban megalopolis to zen-like tranquillity when coming from a city like Seoul, the contrast couldn’t be much bigger.

-The route I choose took my up to the impressive looking Ulsanbawi (울산바위) rock formation.
-From here there are over 800 steps which lead you up to the summit, partially up a rather dangerous looking metal ladder.
+The route I choose took me up to the impressive-looking Ulsanbawi (울산바위) rock formation.
+From here there are over 800 steps which lead you up to the summit, partially up a rather dangerous-looking metal ladder.

 It had taken me nearly three hours to reach this point but the effort was well worth it.
 The unblemished view of the lush green mountains spread out below was awe-inspiring.
 It would be great to be a bird around here.

 A lone tree stubbornly clings to the side of the rock face.
 I’m sure there’s a metaphor for life in here somewhere…